FreeCAD/FreeCAD-Enhancement-Proposals/FEPs/FEP-0005-process/README.md

 #### Timing Considerations:
 Maintainers have discretion to choose **when** to transition to the next Ubuntu LTS, as long as the current baseline is no longer under standard support.
 The transition **should not occur during high-risk phases** of the FreeCAD development cycle, such as just before a major release or during complex refactorings.
 If practical, transitions should be aligned with minor release cycles or quieter development periods to reduce disruption.

+If a GitHub runner brownout forces an earlier transition, the normal notice period may be shortened, but maintainers should communicate the change promptly.

 ## Alternatives Considered

 An alternative approach would have been to explicitly define and independently maintain minimum versions for each dependency across all supported platforms.
 This was rejected due to the additional maintenance overhead and reduced predictability it would impose on packaging and CI environments.
 Anchoring to the oldest supported Ubuntu LTS offers a simpler and more consistent policy.

+An alternative to using a dedicated GitHub team (`@FreeCAD/packaging-team`) for notification would be to rely on individual outreach to known packagers, posting to external channels (forums, mailing lists) or an RSS feed.
+The team-based approach was preferred because it is low-friction and stays within the existing GitHub workflow.

 ## Future Work

-* Define guidelines for dropping support for older Ubuntu LTS versions (e.g., sunset grace period).
-* Consider introducing automated tooling or bots to assist maintainers in labeling PRs with `packaging-impact`.
+* Consider introducing automated tooling or bots to assist maintainers in labeling PRs and pinging the packaging-team.
-* Consider setting up an RSS feed for PRs labeled `packaging-impact` to improve visibility for downstream maintainers.
-* Consider formalizing a dedicated channel or mailing list to announce major packaging changes.
 * Evaluate whether it would be beneficial to shift the baseline from the **oldest** supported Ubuntu LTS to the **newest** available LTS, and clarify the implications for developers and packagers.

 ## Changelog

 * *0.1* – Initial draft
 * *0.2* – Clarified support window definition, added platform-wide dependency consistency policy, formalized LTS transition notice requirements
+* *0.3* - Simplified dependency change process, added GitHub team notification, added CI runner brownout as exceptional case

 ## References